breimanntools/aaanalysis/docs/source/generated/tutorial1_quick_start.rst

 .. parsed-literal::

-    Mean accuracy of 0.57
+    Mean accuracy of 0.6

-Creating more features with CPP will take some more time. but improve prediction performance:
+Creating more features with CPP will take some more time, but improve prediction performance:

 .. code:: ipython3